CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 Programmers are often told that state is bad, but generally what is meant is not all state, but state contained in variables.
 From the point of view of the hardware, a program is itself a form of state, but it's not automatically bad; to the contrary, not having a program is bad.
 Other forms of state arise naturally during the course of program execution, such as the return address pushed on the stack when a function is called.
 This bit of state is not bad; it allows a function to return to where it was called from, without which functions would be useless.

 The problem with variables is that they are disentangled from the values they represent.
 Consider a variable intended to hold a temperature value.
 A measurement is taken, and the result is stored.
 At that point the connection between the state of the program and the state of the world is severed.
 The world goes its own way, while the stored value just sits there.
 There is generally no way to know if the value is correct without obtaining the temperature data again to check it against.
 But if you have to do that every time there isn't much point in storing the temperature in the first place.

+###Semantic Pollution

+Programming practices typically don't differentiate internal and external semantic information.
+Often external and internal semantics are mixed together.
+So in addition to a `Car` object, the ride hailing app might have a `CarController`, a `CarView`, a `CarRepository`, etc.  When trying to understand a program's relationship to the outside world, such mixtures can muddy the waters  Is a `CarFactory` an internal mechanism for allocating `Car` objects, or is it a model of a automobile manufacturing facility?
+This is semantic pollution.

 ##The Poetic Vision